Most Americans predict they’ll run out of money before they die

 What you can do now

-While most admit that they need preparation and a financial plan to live longer lives, only 22 percent said they “lacked a clear plan” in their lives when it came to budget planning.
+While most admit that they need preparation and a retirement plan to live longer lives, only 22 percent said they “lacked a clear plan” in their lives when it came to budget planning.
 Respondents said they would have to work longer or retire later in order to be financially healthy until 100 years old.

 Are you afraid of running out of money before you die?
 Start saving early and put money into a retirement fund.
 Even if you’ve hit the “50 or older” age, you still have time to save with catch-up contributions.